parmisean/postgres-internals/docs/2_heap_storage.md

 When you insert or update rows in a table, PostgreSQL stores the data in segment or heap files which are physical files on disk that store a portion of a tables data.
 You can find the implementation for many of the heap access routines in [heapam.c](https://github.com/postgres/postgres/blob/master/src/backend/access/heap/heapam.c).

 Each segment file is further divided into fixed-size pages, which are the smallest unit of storage in Postgres.
-Each page typically stores multiple tuples, and the layout of a page in a segment file can be seen in the diagram below.
+Each page typically stores multiple tuples, which are identified by a unique tuple identifier (CTID) which is a [system column](https://www.postgresql.org/docs/current/ddl-system-columns.html) that consists of the page number and the tuple index on the page.
+The layout of a page in a heap data file can be seen in the diagram below.

 <p align="center">
   <img src="../image/page_layout.png" width="750" />